 Beginning ~ No experience necessary.
 Learn scales, and easy, familiar tunes.

 You need at least two years of piano instruction.
 Play with a band, approaching the piano from a chords perspective rather than from note reading.
 Learn when to carry the melody, and when to supply rhythm and percussion.
 When accompanying vocalists learn how to support the singer and the song!
-Offered in both Intermediate, and Advanced skill levels.
+Intermediate, and Advanced skill levels.

 Anchorage Waldorf School